Share on Facebook Tweet (Share on Twitter) Share on Linkedin

 Distinction Between Contract Managers and Related Roles

 While contract managers, project managers, and procurement managers may have overlapping responsibilities, their primary focuses differ.
+A contract manager is specifically concerned with the lifecycle and legal aspects of contracts.

 In contrast, a project manager oversees the execution and completion of projects, ensuring that project goals are met on time and within budget.
+A contract manager may get involved in this aspect when delays are making it difficult to meet contractual obligations.
+They won’t get involved in the day-to-day running of a project.

 Procurement managers, on the other hand, focus on acquiring goods and services, managing supplier relationships, and ensuring cost-effective purchasing.